ArtskydJ/tetris/readme.md

 ## Known issues

-- The game never speeds up.
+- Never speeds up
 - Does not save high scores
+- Does not pause when you switch to a different window (but you can pause manually)

 ## License